dhairyab0069/Coursify-AI/docs/weekly logs/bolu_individual_log.md

 ### Tasks:
 Designing the new home page using HTML/CSS (Completed) <br>
-Implementation of AI API so we could generate courses (In Progress) <br>
 Implementing Mobile Responsiveness for Content and Settings Pages(In Progress) <br>

 ![Screenshot 2023-11-26 at 8 46 37 PM](https://github.com/COSC-499-W2023/year-long-project-team-16/assets/119131124/4f666ad0-3e63-478d-932b-f77522615960)